wahyd4/knowledge/categories/devops/kubernetes.md

 - `Pending`: The pod is accepted by the Kubernetes system but its container(s) is/are not created yet.

-- `Initialising`: The docker images of the pods are been pulling and initialising

-- `ContainerCreating`: The Pod is been creating

 - `Running`: The pod is scheduled on a node and all its containers are created and at-least one container is in Running state.